joonhoswe/joonhoswe/README.md

 ## 👨🏻‍💼 Experience:
 - 📕 Teaching Assistant for Data Structures & Algorithms @ Ohio State University.
 As a high schooler, taught 120 Undergraduates time and space complexities, elementary data structures, and various traversal and searching algorithms.
 - 🤖 Software Engineer intern @ Johnson & Johnson (Summer 2023).
 Developed Python scripts to autonomously test a surgical robotic arm's transient response to a step input.
 Designed efficient data analysis and validation algorithms for data visualization software for surgical operation data such as cutting and stapling.<br>
+- 👼 Software Engineer @ Angel Trading Co.
+(2024).
+Contributed to the development of the first marketplace with 2k+ monthly active users for Smiskis and Sonny Angels.
+This startup is currently in the Emory Hatchery Startup Accelerator Program.
 - 🌱 TBD ;)

 ## 🌐 Connect with me: